 Check out this short audio clip by Dan Clark of the theSafetyBrief.com.
 Stretch breaks for employees have big benefits.
 You lose a little production time, but make bigger gains in productivity.
 In this podcast, Dan mentions many computer and mobile apps to schedule and time a stretch break.

-There you have it!
-Almost everything you need to know about ergonomic control strategies, right?
-Well, not quite, but you do have a good introduction to them.
 Remember, ergonomics control strategies may not be immediately obvious.
 If you can't figure out an effective solution, don't forget to take advantage of an outside expert.
 Participating in the consultation process with an ergonomist is a real win-win for your company and an excellent education for you.

 Before beginning this quiz, we highly recommend you review the module material.
 This quiz is designed to allow you to self-check your comprehension of the module content, but only focuses on key concepts and ideas.